brndnmtthws/brndn-io/content/posts/can-i-pet-your-dog/index.md

 any restaurant and it'll show up at your door within an hour.
 You can get a chauffer to pick you up wherever you are whenvever you want and drive you anywhere.
 Post a photo on Instagram and random strangers will give you praise without knowing who you are.
-Some people can go on Tinder, get a date, and have free dinner every night of the week if they choose.

 People seem to be conditioned now to expect that instant gratification everywhere, and when they don't get it there's a sort of cognitive dissonance